MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 **How many realizes LEGO have per year?**

 It is an interesting factor to take into consideration.
 How many chances per year could I have a new product?
 In the following figure, we analyze the information from 2018 until 2022 and cross it with the most popular subtheme, the Ultimate Collector Series.
+We're also restricting ourselves to only consider subthemes with more than 7 releases at any given months, to really understand when the big spikes in releases occour.

 {% include calendar.html %}